Free interactive D&D 5e SRD stat block

 How to run Giant Vulture

+Stage the flock circling a battlefield where the party just finished a real fight.
+The vultures land to scavenge once the party leaves.
+The encounter is not combat; it's the moral question of whether the party stops them.
 If the party engages, the vultures are spotters, not fighters.
-Fly 60 feet and Perception +3 means they see the party from a long way off.
-They understand Common but cannot speak it (per the stat block), which is the wrinkle: they answer to a Neutral Evil intelligence somewhere, usually a hag, a cult of carrion gods, or a lich who feeds them.
-The flock takes wing the moment the first one drops, climbs out of bow range, and reports back.
-The PCs have just been clocked.
+Fly 60 feet, Perception +3 means they see the party from distance.
+They understand Common but cannot speak, which signals they answer to a Neutral Evil intelligence somewhere: a hag, a death cult, a lich feeding them.
+The first one dies and the flock takes wing, climbing out of range and reporting back.
+The party has just been spotted.

-The setpiece moment is the moment the party realises the vultures are not local wildlife.
-Three vultures circling a hill is atmosphere; the same three circling the road two days later, in the next country, is a campaign clue.
-Let the ranger roll Animal Handling to read the pattern and tell the party who is watching them.
+The setpiece is realization.
+One vulture circling a hill is just a scavenger.
+The same vulture circling the party's road two days later, in a different country, is a mark.
+Let the ranger roll Animal Handling to read the pattern.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.